knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ---
-title: "Event-driven Image and BigQuery processing pipelines with Knative"
+title: "Event-driven Image and BigQuery processing pipelines with Knative on Google Cloud"
-linkTitle: "Event-driven image and BigQuery processing pipelines with Knative"
 date: 2020-06-19
-description: "Using Knative Eventing to build event-driven image and BigQuery processing pipelines"
+description: "Using Knative Eventing to build event-driven image and BigQuery processing pipelines on Google Cloud"
 type: "blog"
 ---